Three-dimensional almost Kenmotsu manifolds satisfying certain nullity conditions: Further characterizations and local models

 \section{Further characterizations and local models}

-This section is devoted to obtain, using Darboux-like coordinates, another explicit local description of the almost Kenmotsu generalized $(k,\mu)$ and $(k,\mu)'$-manifolds with $dk\wedge\eta=0$.
+This section is devoted to obtaining, using Darboux-like coordinates, another explicit local description of $3$-dimensional almost Kenmotsu generalized $(\kappa,\mu)$- and $(\kappa,\mu)'$-manifolds with $d\kappa\wedge\eta=0$.
 To this purpose, we need the following useful property.